GlitchandGo/GlitchandGo/README.md

 ### 🎯 Current Projects
 - **Timmy's Arcade** – An action-packed arcade gaming platform.
 Stay tuned for updates!
-- **Glitch Studio** – A social platform for uploading and sharing movies, TV shows, and videos.
+- **Fleck Studio** – A social platform for uploading and sharing movies, TV shows, and videos.
 - **Beyond Rare** – A click-for-rarity game featuring expansive shops and deep customization options.
 - **Love Tester** – A fun compatibility app to test connections between friends or couples.
-- **Flow** – A rhythm game where you tap to the beat.
+- **Flow** – A simple rhythm game where you tap to the beat.

 ### 📫 How to reach me
 - 📧 Email: glitch.and.go@outlook.com